Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Lower Bounds on Savings

-The second crucial observation is that we are still not able to guarantee any savings, even if there are many relevant edges.
+Suppose that an adversary can fix the instance as before, but now we enforce it to have many relevant edges.
+Even then none of these relevant edges might be pruned.
 To see this, consider the illustration depicted in Figure \ref{fig:lb_example2}.
 Here, the nodes $u_i$ removed from the priority queue are sorted by increasing distances $d(u_i)$ (from left to right); only the $u_i$'s are shown for which $d(u_i)>\Dist-1+\mdelta$.
-Also, not all the edges of the graph are shown, but only the relevant edges in $L_\theta$ (indicated in grey).
-Without further restrictions, the adversary can still fix the weights of the edges in $L_\theta$ as indicated, and none of the edges will be pruned, neither by $B$ nor by $P$.
-Note that this holds even for $P$ being arbitrarily close to $\Dist$.
+Also, only the relevant edges in $L_\theta$ are shown (indicated in grey).
+Without further restrictions, the adversary can still fix the weights of the relevant edges in $L_\theta$ as indicated such that none of these edges will be pruned (neither because of $B$ nor $P$).
+Note that this holds even for perfect predictions and $\theta$ being arbitrarily close to $\Dist$ (i.e., $\mdelta = 0$ and $\theta \rightarrow \Dist$).

+The conclusion to draw from these examples is that our algorithm might not save on priority queue operations at all in the worst case.
+In essence, the crux here is that even though we have perfect information about the shortest path distance, this is not enough to speed-up the construction of the optimality certificate.
+Note that for both instances the distances of all nodes need to be determined correctly to obtain such a certificate.
+Given that \Dijkstra\ already uses the minimum number of priority queue operations to compute such a certificate, we cannot hope to improve on this.